220328-uta-sh-net-ext/James-Aluoch/README.md

 }
  ```
 **To Operators: ToArray(), ToList(), ToDictionary()**
-  -As the name suggests, ToArray(), ToList(), ToDictionary() method converts a source object into an array, List or Dictionary respectively.
+  -  As the name suggests, ToArray(), ToList(), ToDictionary() method converts a source object into an array, List or Dictionary respectively.
-  -To operators force the execution of the query.
+  -  To operators force the execution of the query.
 It forces the remote query provider to execute a query and get the result from the underlying data source e.g. SQL Server database.
  ```
   Example: ToArray & ToList in C#
 IList<string> strList = new List<string>() {